Movies are an inseparable part of our entertainment world. Movies can make us laugh, cry and can make us scared.

 In investments also, we have basic 5 asset classes.
 They are Equity, Debt, Cash, Commodity and Real estate.

 Every asset class is important and has different features.
 Diversify your portfolio.

-Your portfolio is like a ‘Team’ that will win Gold (deliver better returns) if you exactly know when to choose which.
+Your portfolio is like a ‘Team’ which will win Gold (deliver better returns) if you exactly know when to choose which.

 Learning: Plan your retirement in advance rather than depending on anyone else.

-This movie is a perfect example of the consequences that we will have to face if we ignore planning for retirement.
+This movie is a perfect example of the consequences that we will have to face if we ignore to plan for retirement.